Pankaj-Meharchandani/Waller/README.md

 - Three tone modes: **Dark**, **Neutral**, **Light** — applied during color generation and shading.
 - **Multi-color mode** produces 3–5 stop gradients.
 - Toggle any combination of gradient types per session.

+### Marketplace & Community

+- **Browse & Discovery:** Access a curated feed of wallpapers from the community Telegram channel.
+- **Instant Preview:** Tap any marketplace item to preview it with your current effects.
+- **Download & Share:** Save community creations directly to your device or share them with others.

+### Live Wallpaper

+- **Animated Backgrounds:** Set any favourite wallpaper as a live wallpaper.
+- **Smooth Transitions:** Experience subtle animations and transitions as you interact with your device.
+- **Battery Efficient:** Optimized rendering to ensure minimal battery impact.

 ### Effects